sana-moussa/generator-doc-skeleton/generators/templates/_WIKI.md

 <!--All about mobile env: certificates, SDK, special config...-->
 ## Mobile Build
 <!--Notes on how to build the app -->

+<% if (reactNative) { -%>

+### Running on the Simulator
+- Make sure that the backend app is running

+_for iOS_:
+- From the `MobileApp` directory run `react-native run-ios`

+_for android_:
+- From the `MobileApp` directory run `react-native run-android`

+### Notes for running on a Device
+- Make sure that the backend app is running
+- In your settings file change `localhost` to your machine's IP address
+- Make sure that your device is connected to the same network as your machine.
+- For Android:
+  - Run `adb devices` to make sure your device shows up
+  - Run `adb reverse tcp:8081 tcp:8081`

+<% } -%>

 <% } -%>